MilesHenle/suffield-middle-school-schedule/README.md

 3. GOOGLE SHEETS

     * This only applies if you are making your own credentials and tying them to your own Gmail account.

+    * The account should be a spare account without access to sensitive information in Google Drive.
+The program is not capable of doing anything other than reading from the spreadsheet it is given, but it is still granted the access to anything in the account's Google Drive.
+This account should be granted viewing privileges to the spreadsheet and nothing else. **I insist that you do not tie this to the spreadsheet owner account.**

     1. Sign in to the desired Gmail account.
 Go to the Java Quickstart of the Google Sheets API [here](https://developers.google.com/sheets/api/quickstart/java) and click the blue icon with "Enable the Google Sheets API."